jaredsmurray/sta371h/docs/files/beauty_2.md

 1. For the moment, ignore the confounding variables you identified in part one.
 Fit a regression model using gender and beauty that allows the effect of the beauty rating to vary between men and women.
-2. Based solely on the point estimates from your model in part 1, does appearance have a larger association with course evaluations for men or women?
+2. Based solely on the point estimates from your model above, does appearance have a larger association with course evaluations for men or women?
 3. Using the plotModels function from the mosaic package, plot the two regression lines for men versus women.
-Describe how the gap in course evaluations between men
+Describe how the gap in course evaluations between men and women changes as a function of the beauty score
 4. Using the bootstrap, assess the evidence in the data for different effects of beauty for men and women.
 Provide a relevant 95% confidence interval.
 (Hint: First identify the coefficient that governs whether the effects differ, and the value it would have to take